getshaka-org/shaka/README.md

 ## [Shaka](http://getshaka.org)

-Status: Experimental and expected to be significantly re-written.

 A modern Scala.js library for building user interfaces.
 Shaka has:

 * Precise databinding, without VDOM, confusing macros, or AOT compilation.